-Sorghum grows well even under arid and semi-arid areas which constitute about 80% of the country's land area.
-Areas suitable for sorghum growing include parts of Eastern province, parts of Rift Valley, and parts of Nyanza and Western Provinces.
+Sorghum grows well even under arid and semi-arid areas, which constitute about 80 per cent of the country's land area.
+Areas suitable for sorghum growing include parts of Eastern Region, parts of Rift Valley, and parts of Nyanza and Western Regions.
 Extension agents and NGOs are promoting adoption of drought-tolerant sorghum for food security and beer brewing.
-Super sorghum, a high-yielding drought-tolerant sorghum being promoted in Western Kenya, and Sila sorghum which has been identified by Kenya Breweries as an alternative to barley in beer making are typical examples (see Khamsin, 2011 for details).
+Super sorghum, a high-yielding drought-tolerant sorghum being promoted in Western Kenya, and Sila sorghum which has been identified by Kenya Breweries as an alternative to barley in beer making are typical examples (Khamsin, 2011).

-We noted from our interviews with farmer groups in lower Eastern that, although sorghum is not widely cultivated in terms of land area, 50% of the groups adopted improved varieties -Serena, Gadam, Mtama-I, and Seredo.
+It was noted from the interviews with farmer groups in lower Eastern that, although sorghum is not widely cultivated in terms of land area, 50 per cent of the groups adopted improved varieties-Serena, Gadam, Mtama-1, and Seredo.
 Gadam and Serena had been grown in the area for about 10 years.
-The major adoption constraint to adoption of sorghum was bird attacks.
+The major constraint to adoption of sorghum was bird attacks.
 Another key hindrance to adoption of sorghum is the importance of maize in the diet of Kenyans.
 Many farmers are stuck to maize growing even in areas less suited for the crop.
-This is because they find sorghum less palatable and also because market for sorghum is not well developed except in areas where Kenya Breweries has entered into contract with the farmers.
+This is because they find sorghum less palatable and also because the market for sorghum is not well developed, except in areas where Kenya Breweries has entered into contract with the farmers.

-6.1.3 Minimum Tillage
+6.1.3 Minimum tillage

 This is a system of land preparation where only planting holes or furrows are made while the rest of the land remains undisturbed.
-The technology is able to increase crop production while, at the same time, conserving water and soil, and protecting the environment (Quezada et al., 2012).
-The system is being promoted by KARI Kisii and Marsabit stations.
-During our field survey, we were able to witness its adoption in Nyando and Kisii although our key informants revealed that it has also been adopted in other areas as Nandi, Transmara and Marsabit districts.
+The technology is able to increase crop production while, at the same time, conserving water and soil, and protecting the environment (Perez-Quezada et al., 2012).
+The system is being promoted by KARI, Kisii and Marsabit stations.
+During the field survey, its adoption was witnessed in Nyando and Kisii although the key informants revealed that it has also been adopted in other areas as Nandi, Transmara and Marsabit districts.

-The system is cheap and leads to saving in fuel that would otherwise be used in land cultivation.
-However, we learnt that a number of farmers were quite skeptical about its ability to enhance yields.
-This is a manifestation of weak extension system in the area of climate change adaptation and mitigation.
-More investment is, thus, required in this area to help upscale adoption of useful and affordable technologies like this.
+The system is cheap and leads to saving fuel that would otherwise have been used in land cultivation.
+However, it was learnt that a number of farmers were quite skeptical about its ability to enhance yields.
+This is a manifestation of the weak extension system in the area of climate change adaptation and mitigation.
+More investment is thus required in this area to help upscale adoption of useful and affordable technologies like this.

-6.1.4 Tissue Culture Banana
+6.1.4 Tissue culture banana

 Tissue culture banana is a product of biotechnology.
 The cultivars include the Cavendish group, Williams hybrid, Gold finger, Lacatan, Valgy and Paz.
 The technology is promoted by KARI, University of Nairobi, Jomo Kenyatta University of Agriculture and Technology (JKUAT) and Institute of Biotechnology Research (IBR), Thika Horticultural Research Centre, Kitui Development Centre and International Service for the Acquisition of Agri-biotech Applications (ISAAA).

-Tissue culture bananas have been widely adopted in Kisii, Meru, Embu and parts of Central province.
+Tissue culture bananas have been widely adopted in Kisii, Meru, Embu and parts of Central region.
 The yields have been noted to be 4-5 times higher than what is realized from suckers.
 Perhaps this explains the good adoption levels in the areas where the technology has been disseminated.
 KARI has attempted to add value to the technology by introducing and disseminating banana ripening chamber technology which is already gaining currency in Kisii.

-6.1.5 Early Warning for Crop Production
+6.1.5 Early warning for crop production